ExMember/exmember.github.io/_drafts/live-at-the-bike-2015-april-30-ace-king.md

 I think it's very unlikely.
 I would entertain arguments to add `AQs` or remove `AK`.

 Let's estimate Paul's range as `JJ` (6 permutations), `QQ` (3 permutations), `KK` (6 permutations), `AA` (3 permutations), `AK` (12 permutations).

 I'm way behind this range, so what could justify calling here?

+# The two scenarios

+I'm going put all of Paul's hands on the flop into two broad categories, top-pair or better and not have top-pair or better.
+My premise is that Paul will bet the first set of flops, and check-fold to a $75 bet on the second set.

+If I'm wrong about this assumption things change, but we'll talk about that later.

-# Steal
+# Check-folds

-There are a lot of flops Paul would give up on, thus allowing me to steal the pot.
-Let's assume that Paul bets every top-pair or better hand check-folds to $75 every time he doesn't have at least top-pair.
+Given the range we assigned Paul earlier, he has `AK` 40% of the time, (\' 12/30
+\'), `JJ` 20% of the time (\`9/30\`), `QQ` 10% of the time (\`3/30\`), `KK` 20%
+of the time (\`6/30\`) and `AA` 10% of the time (\`3/30\`).

-## From AK
+## Ace-king

-Paul has `AK` 40% of the time (\` 12/30 \`).
-When Paul has `AK` there are two aces and three kings left out of the 48 unknown cards.
-The odds of none those five cards coming out on the flop is \` 43/48 * 42/47 * 41/46 \` or 71.4%.
+When Paul has `AK` there are two aces and three kings left out of 48 unknown cards.
+The odds of none of those five cards hitting the flop is \` 43/48 * 42/47

-28.6% percent of the time we see a flop I will win the $130 pot on with a bet, for an expected value of $37.20.

-## From JJ or QQ

-Paul has jacks or queens 30% (\` 9/30 \`) of the time.
-In those cases I can steal the pot if the flop is king-high.
+* 41/46 \` or 71.4%.

+There is also the chance that he flops a straight.

+## Jacks

+When Paul has `JJ` there are three aces, four kings, and three queens left.
+The odds of none of these ten cards coming on the flop are \` 38/48 * 37/47 * 36/46
+\` or 48.8%.
+The probability of at least one of these over-cards hitting is 51.2%.

+## Queens

+When Paul has `QQ` there are only seven over-cards left so the math works out to
+\` 41/48 * 40/47 * 39/46 \`.
+That's a 61.6% chance of none of those cards
+hitting so at least one of them will hit 38.4% of the time.

+## Kings

-Given that neither of us have a king, the odds of a king not coming on the flop is \` 44/48 * 43/47 * 42/46 \` or 76.6%.
-That makes the odds of getting a king 23.4%.
-The odds that an ace isn't one of the other two flop cards is \` 45/48 * 44/47 \`, or 87.8%.
+When Paul has `KK` there are only three over-cards left.
+The probability of none of them coming on the flop is \` 45/48 * 44/47 * 43/46 \` or 82.0%.
+The probably of at least one is 18.0%.

-That makes the odds of a king-high flop in this situation \` .878 * .234 \`,
-20.5%
+## Aces

+When Paul has `AA` we can be certain the flop won't bring any over-cards

+All together, Paul has `AK` 40.0% of the time and check-folds it 71.4% of the time, he has `JJ` 20.0% of the time and folds it 51.2% of the time, `QQ` 10.0% of the time and check-folds it `38.4%` of the time, and `KK` 20.0% of the time and check-folds that 18.0%.
+In total Paul is check-folding the flop \` (.400 * .714) + (.200 * .512) + (.100 * .384) + (.200 * .180) \` or 46.2%.

+# Value from check-folds

-6.16% of the time I will win the $130 pot, for an expected value of $8.01.
+Pre-flop I have to call a $40 re-raise to see the flop.
+On the flop I am going to win the $130 pot 46.2% of the time, for an expected value of $60, a $20 profit.

-## From flopped monsters

-I'm assuming Paul bets the flop with every hand that beats me and that's close to the truth.
-Bu he may check sets or straights, especially if there isn't a flush draw possible.

-The odds of Paul having `AK` and flopping a straight are less than 0.1% so let's ignore that.

-I'll ignore sets of aces and queens, because they extremely unlikely (~0.0006%), and I wouldn't try to steal the pot if either of those cards came.

-However if the flop came with a king or a jack but without an ace or queen I could try and steal the pot and run into a set.

-With the range I estimated for him, Paul has kings or jacks \` 12/30 \`, 30.0% of the time.
-When he does he will not flop a set \`46/48 * 45/47 * 44/46\`, 87.8% of the time.
-When he has kings or jacks 12.2% of the time he will flop a set.

-That means a total of 3.67% of the time I will try to steal from a set and lose my $75 bet, for an expected value of negative $2.75.
+It's especially interesting to notice that this play is profitable no matter what my cards are.
+In fact it's even more profitable if I hold `27o` because there are now more flops that look scary to Paul.

+# Bonus value

+## Monotone flops

+## Showdown equity

+## Hitting the flop

+`KJT` `AQX`

-# Out-flop
+# Negative value

-I touched on ace-high and queen-high flops earlier.
-It's very unclear how a flop like that would play out but given our assumption that Paul wouldn't bet with less than top-pair, I'm confident in saying that these situations have positive equity.

-In addition, flops like `KJT` and `AQX` are excellent opportunities to get the rest of the money in as a big favorite.
+## Hitting the flop

+## Check-raises

+## Check-calls

+## Continuation bets

-# A tighter range for Paul
+## A tighter range for Paul

 What happens if we take `AK` out of Paul's range?
 It's possible he wouldn't three-bet with that hand, so how should that change my play?